Uiedbook/cradova/VJS_spec/specification.md

 Updated / January 10, 2024 by friday candour

+updated / June 18, 2024 by friday candour

 # Introduction

 ## VJS

-Vanilla JavaScript spec (VJS) is particularly normal JavaScript and nothing more, as a stack of function calls defining a Document Object Model (DOM) structure.
+Vanilla JavaScript spec (VJS) is particularly JavaScript functions and nothing more, VJS as a stack of function calls defining a Document Object Model (DOM) structure.

 It is naturally ECMAScript compliant and require no preprocessor (transpilers), which means it works on all engines and browsers.

-In VJS the first parameter is the template for the HTML element which can consists of a class name, id and inner text in a single string, other properties are the HTML element attributes in an object syntax and its children.

-Another type of VJS syntax is the tag name as a function in lowercase, while its parameters will then consists the HTML element attribute in an object syntax and its children.
+VJS syntax consist of the tag name as a function in lowercase, while its parameters will then consists it's children if any and an attributes list in an object syntax.

-VJS should be completely typed to support HTML attributes for each element type where possible.
+VJS tags should be completely typed to support HTML attributes for each element type where possible.

 It is required that first parameter to be the Attributes object of the element type if needed, but it can appear at any position of the parameter list.

-Every other thing on the parameter list which is not the first string parameter or a normal JavaScript object is considered as a child of the element if valid.

-Valid VJS children are string, valid HTML, VJS functions, functions that return valid HTML or string and undefined.
+Valid VJS children are string, valid HTML elements, VJS functions, functions that return valid HTML or string and undefined.

 # Rationale